cyberark/kubernetes-conjur-deploy/CONTRIBUTING.md

 1. Navigate to Docker preferences

-1. Click on "Advanced" and slide the "Memory" bar to 4
+1. Click on "Advanced" and slide the "Memory" bar to 6

 Before deploying locally using Docker Desktop, ensure you are in the proper `docker-desktop` context.
 Otherwise, the deployment will not run successfully.

-To switch contexts: `kubectl config use-context docker-desktop`
+To switch to a local context: `kubectl config use-context docker-desktop`

 ---